danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 router.init();
 ```

-The basic mechanics worked beautifully.
-Navigation between views was smooth, template loading was efficient with caching, and the whole thing felt surprisingly straightforward.
-But then I had to deal with the elephant in the room: view-specific JavaScript.
+The basic mechanics worked well.
+But there was a problem with view-specific JavaScript.

 ## Problem 1: View Specific Logic Mixed With Router